 NewSchool students are automatically enrolled in an Emergency Notification System called Blackboard Connect.
 This system will allow you to receive timely notification should an emergency occur on campus.
 Standard charges for incoming calls and text messages apply (please check with your provider if you have questions concerning those charges).

 NewSchool provides an escort on campus at any time.
 To request an escort, simply call a security guard at (619) 836-9068.

-For non-emergency calls to the San Diego police department, dial 619-531-2000.
-When calling, please remember to include all pertinent information including name, location, time, purpose of the call, and contact number.
+Remember to include all pertinent information including your name, location, time, purpose of the call, and contact number.